milanaveed/cits3001_project/Research.md

 Using `v3` means it is easier to get it working, but this would result in less marks.
 I asked and they said that getting the code to run in `v0` gets you bonus marks.
 They haven't disclosed how many marks that is yet.

+Bonuse marks will also be awarded if Mario can traverse multiple levels.

 ![Image](https://user-images.githubusercontent.com/2184469/40948817-3cd6600a-6830-11e8-8abb-9cee6a31d377.png)

 ## More sources to read into